pr-starfighter/starfighter/README.txt

 * There are several gameplay changes.
 These changes were mostly done to balance the game better.
 However, if you want the original experience, "Classic" difficulty approximates it as closely as possible.

+* Much of the dialog has been changed.
+There are various reasons for this; some of these include fixing bad writing, making the dialog match new music queues, and giving the characters more personality.

+* In many places, the interface has been considerably improved.
+As an example, the simplistic target arrow of the original has been replaced with a system of several arrows, one for each ship.

 * Typing "humansdoitbetter" in the title screen no longer enables cheats.
 This is actually because the switch to SDL2 broke the original